gbif/ssg-gb25/content/en.md

 GBIF Governance committee meetings will take place on 15 October.

-Also, the host kindly invites everybody to participate in the National Symposium “Bridging data and information needs from local to global”, on 18 October.
+Also, the host kindly invites everybody to participate in a public symposium **"Biodiversity loss in a changing world: local data, global action"**, on 18 October.

 Attendees may also sign up to conclude their visit on an excursion on 19 October.